Mountain Top Library

 Its spacious interior is like a communal living room, where lounge seats, work tables, bookcases, toys, and frequently, free coffee and snacks, sprawl out and beckon.
 Illuminated by a stained glass window on the front-facing wall, the library seems to sanctify the everyday.

 The library serves the village of Tannersville and hamlet of Haines Falls in Greene County, NY, near some of the Catskills best-known forests.
 North-South Lake and Hunter Mountain Ski Resort draw seasonal residents and recreational vacationers.
-The year-round community of Tannersville (population <1000) works and lives the challenges of both rural mountain life and gentrification.
+The year-round community of Tannersville (population <1000) knows the challenges of both rural mountain life and gentrification.
 Jaki told us that alongside programming and lending materials, the library spends a great deal of time connecting folks to resources that are hard to find in a remote place.

 Over the following year, we had numerous conversations with Jaki to discuss potential spaces and concepts for a Processing Collapse artwork.
 One day, she mentioned a need for increased space to house the non-circulating local history collection.
 We saw the amazing materials stashed in a staff office, including atlases, maps, local publications, and guides to the Catskills.
 We began to wonder how our work might host and engage with local history.